zukaishi/english_reflect/Invent_and_Wander/README.md

 He would take a piece of wire, use a blowtorch to heat it up, pound it flat, sharpen it, drill a hole through it--make a needle.
 Some of the cattle even survived."

+Jeft was a voracious reader with an adventurous mind.His grandfather would take him to the library, Which had a huge collection of science fiction books.
+Over the summers Jeft worked his way through the shelves, reading hundreds of them.
+Isaac Asimov and Robert Heinlein became his favorites,and later in life he would not only quote them but also occasionally invoke their rules lessons, and lingo.